NVR System FAQ

 Nothing on the Live Video and Playback

 The video from the camera has been dropped by Site Server.
-One of the reason for dropping video is due to the video size changed automatic all the time.
+One of the reason for this issue is due to the video size changed automatically all the time.
 This kind of video resource is hard to deal on CPU or Graphics Memory.
-Please try to switch to another video resolution, or change the decoder on the IP camera.
+Please try to work with another video resolution, or change the decoder on the IP camera.

 Nothing on the Live Video, but Playback

 The video needs Graphics Memory to show on the screen.
-When the Graphics chipset is not good enough, the software can only show you the black screen.
-In order to solve this problem, please add an extra Graphics card on this NVR server, or switch to the lower quality of the video streaming.
-But huper’s software lowers the video quality down no matter what kind of video from the camera.
-Please enable the function which name is “DDRAW_EMULATION” in “huperlab\hupervision\bin\LiveTag.ini”.
+When the Graphics chipset is not good enough, You can only see black screen on Site Server.
+In order to solve this issue, please add an extra Graphics card on this NVR server, or use the lower quality of the video streaming.
+You can also try to enable “DDRAW_EMULATION”in huperlab\hupervision\bin\LiveTag.ini.

 Caution: